IMPORTANT PATIENT INFORMATION REGARDING THE ADUR HEALTH PARTNERSHIP MERGER

 Our three well-established practices are merging to become one single primary healthcare provider: Adur Health Partnership.
 The transition period during which our clinical computer systems will merge begins on Friday 4th December and will be completed by Monday 14th December.
 Further details can be found on this patient information letter here.

 Welcome to Northbourne Medical Centre

-Northbourne Medical Centre is a General Medical Service (GMS) training Practice delivering national priorities in healthcare by a team of seven doctors and a large well motivated team.
+Northbourne Medical Centre is a General Medical Service (GMS) training Practice delivering national priorities in healthcare.

 The aim of the Practice is to provide our patients with safe, effective, modern, high quality, clinical care with a traditional efficient family base.